-SEC.
-19. Establishment of an Online Application Portal and Electronic One-Stop Shop. - With the assistance and cooperation of other agencies involved in the procurement and issuance of the requirements enumerated in Section 5 of this Act, the DFA is mandated to establish and maintain an online application portal and Electronic One-Stop Shop readily accessible on its official website to facilitate convenience of application and ease in gathering and submission of the requirements.
+Sec.
+18. Establishment of an Online Application Portal and Electronic One Stop Shop. - The DFA, with the assistance and cooperation of other agencies involved in the procurement and issuance of the requirements enumerated in Section 5 of this Act, is mandated to establish and maintain an online application portal and Electronic One Stop Shop readily accessible on its official website to facilitate convenience of application and ease in gathering and submission of the requirements.